-Like these 1970s vision systems, Copycat ignores the possibility of memory influencing current processing and ignores learning.
+Like these 1970s' vision systems, Copycat ignores the possibility of memory influencing current processing and ignores learning.
 Yet these issues are central to why analogy is interesting as a cognitive phenomenon.
 Copycat is also highly selective in its use of the properties of its string-rule domain.
-This extensive use of domain-specific information is also true of siblings of Copycat like French's (1995) Tabletop.
+This extensive use of domain-specific information is also true of siblings of Copycat such as French's Tabletop (French 1995).